 - Ginger Detox Bath

 Once you have found the right time for your cleanse and you have collected all of your necessities, you can begin to plan your daily schedule that will be needed to get the most out of this Ayurvedic liver cleanse.
-As you will see, a cleanse can be very time consuming, which is even more reason to take some downtime during this program.
-I would recommend to follow the chart as closely as you can for the allotted time of your cleanse and be as consistent as possible with the diet, herbs, and activities.
-If at anytime you feel excessively weak or that this experience is too much, please listen to your body and slowly ease out of the cleanse by following our post-cleanse recommendations.
+As you will see, a cleanse can be very time-consuming, which is even more reason to take some downtime during this program.
+I would recommend following the chart as closely as you can for the allotted time of your cleanse and being as consistent as possible with the recommended diet, herbs, and activities.
+If at any time you feel excessively weak or that this experience is too much, please listen to your body and slowly ease out of the cleanse by following our post-cleanse recommendations.

 *Always consult with your doctor before beginning any new healthcare program.